dapplets/dapplet-docs/docs/ex05-wallet.md

 npm start
 ```

-> We currently need to reload the page to select a different wallet after disconnection it.
+> Currently you need to reload the page to select a different wallet after disconnecting it.
 We will fix it soon.

 Here is the result code of the example: [ex05-wallet-solution.](https://github.com/dapplets/dapplet-template/tree/ex05-wallet-solution)